moneymanagerex/moneymanagerex/README.md

 [![c]][contributors] [![l]](LICENSE) [![o]][OpenHub]

 Money Manager Ex is a free, open-source, cross-platform, easy-to-use personal finance software.
-It helps organize one's finances and track cash flow.
+It helps organize finances and track cash flow.

 MMEX includes all the basic features that 90% of users would want to see in a personal finance application.
 The design goals are to concentrate on